-In terms of advertised prefixes the size of the routing table continues to grow, but the 9% recorded through 2018 is slightly lower than the 11% p.a of 2015.
-This supports a linear growth model of the routing table size.
-The number of routed stub AS numbers (new edge networks) grew by 6% in 2018, which is again slightly smaller than the growth rate of 2015.
-The effects of increasing scarcity of IPv4 addresses is evident, with the span of advertised networks dropping by 1% through 2018.
-It appears that the drivers for growth in the IPv4 network in 2018 are slowing down compared to the previous three years.
+In terms of advertised prefixes, the size of the routing table continues to grow, but the 7% recorded through 2019 is slightly lower than the numbers seen for the previous two years.
+This observation supports a linear growth model of the routing table size, with a growth rate of on average of 148 net increased prefixes per day for the year.
+The effects of increasing scarcity of IPv4 addresses is evident, with the span of advertised network increasing by a net of some 8 million end addresses through the year.
+The number of routed stub AS numbers (new edge networks) grew by 6% in 2018, which is much the same as the prior two years.

+It appears that the drivers for growth in the IPv4 network in 2019 are now quite modest, although at 6% the number is higher than the human population growth rate of 1%.
+It's likely that we are seeing two factors at play.
+The first is the saturation of many Internet markets, so that the amount of "green field" expansion is far lower than, say, a decade ago.
+Secondly, we are seeing considerable concentration on the service market, where the level of utilization of addresses is vastly greater by both content and service publishers and by end clients.
+The service and client numbers may be growing, but that does not necessarily imply the use of more addresses or more routing table entries.

 As IPv4 addresses are being placed under increasingly higher scarcity pressure, the compensatory move is that the advertised address space being divided up into smaller units, and presumably this routing change is accompanied by the increasing use of IPv4 Network Address Translation to accommodate the underlying network's growth pressures.